Language: German English French

 Queen - Currently not available

-Queen with brood and 1-2 workers
+With brood and 2-5 workers

-RENDERING: 82 ms, LOADING: ? ms
+RENDERING: 8 ms, LOADING: ? ms